Sharon-B/Recipe-Box/README.md

 # Project Summary

-Recipe Box was developed as a place where users can find, add, share and keep their favourite recipes online.
+Recipe Box was developed as a place where users can find, share and keep their favourite recipes online.
 This provides users with an easily accessible resource to store their favourite recipes and also a place to come and discover recipes added by other users.

 # Contents